|

 I submit for admission?

-Graduate School also requires (1) two official transcripts of all previous
+Graduate School also requires (1) official transcripts of all previous

 undergraduate and graduate work, except previous coursework taken at ETSU and